Certora/Documentation/docs/gambit/mutation-verifier.md

 ![Mutation metrics](doc/mutation_metrics.png)

-- The Coverage metric is the ratio of the caught mutants to all mutants tested, also shown under Caught Mutations.
+- The _Coverage_ metric is the ratio of the caught mutants to all mutants tested, also shown under _Caught Mutations_.
-- The Rules metric shows the ratio of the rules that caught at least one mutation out of all the rules in the tested specification.
+- The _Rules_ metric shows the ratio of the rules that caught at least one mutation out of all the rules in the tested specification.
-- The Solo Rules metric shows the ratio between the rules that caught a unique mutation and all rules that caught at least one mutation.
+- The _Solo Rules_ metric shows the ratio between the rules that caught a unique mutation and all rules that caught at least one mutation.

 ## CLI Options